Balance Transfers Can Boost Your Credit Score

 This usually goes hand in hand with paying down debt, which should improve your credit utilization.

-Credit utilization refers to the proportion of credit available to that you’re actually using, and plays a major role in determining your credit score.
+Credit utilization refers to the proportion of credit available to you that you’re actually using, and plays a major role in determining your credit score.

 Credit card limit: $10,000